-- 1. The clutch cable adjuster nut is located on the bottom of the clutch cover on the engine.
+- The clutch cable adjuster nut is located alongside the left down-tube.
+Slide the rubber protective cover away from the adjuster.
 Loosen the lock nut. - 2.
 Turn the cable adjuster completely inward to provide maximum lever freeplay. - 3.
-Remove the clutch lever c-clip (1) and pin (2).
+Remove the clutch lever c-clip 1 and pin 2.
 Disconnect the clutch cable from the clutch lever.

-4. Remove any old grease and dirt from the lever and housing.
+Remove any old grease and dirt from the lever and housing.
 Lubricate the clutch lever and pin with moly assembly grease or all-purpose grease.